Cantharellus cascadensis

-Cantharellus cascadensis, the Cascade chanterelle, is a fungus native to the Pacific Northwest region of North America.
-It is a member of the genus Cantharellus along with other popular edible chanterelles.
+Cantharellus cascadensis, commonly known as the cascade chanterelle or hybrid chanterelle, is a fungus native to the Pacific Northwest region of North America.
+It is considered a choice edible mushroom.

+Taxonomy

+Both Cantharellus cascadensis and C. roseocanus were first considered to be varieties of C. cibarius, then of C. formosus.
+C. cascadensis was genetically classified as its own species in 2003.

 It is named after the Cascade Range, where it was formally described in 2003.

-History

-Both Cantharellus cascadensis and C. roseocanus were first considered to be varieties of Cantharellus cibarius, then of C. formosus.
-C. cascadensis was genetically classified as its own species in 2003.

 Description

 The cap is usually bright yellow with a smooth or wooly surface.
 The stipe is club-shaped to bulbous.

 Similar species

 Several other species of chanterelle may be found in western North America: